LalremLian/LalremLian/README.md

 ------------------
 Here are some ideas that i've been working on:

 - 🔭 I’m currently working on ...
-A native Android Application called CoviTrack
+A native Android Application called CoviTrack along with Flutter
 - 🌱 I’m currently learning ...Native Android Development
 - 👯 I’m looking to collaborate on ...Native Android Projects
 - 💬 Ask me about ...Anything